 Four programs make up the Department of Fine and Performing Arts:

 Within these programs, the Department awards four Bachelor of Arts degrees, six minor degrees.
 Learn more about each of these by viewing the program pages.

-The Department of Fine and Performing Arts is located in Xavier Hall on Saint Louis University's campus, in the heart of Midtown St. Louis.
-You can reach our departmental office at (314) 977-3030 or e-mail the department chair, Laura Franklin, D.M.A..
+The Department of Fine and Performing Arts is located in Xavier Hall on the Saint Louis University campus, in the heart of Midtown St. Louis.
+You can reach our departmental office at (314) 977-2410 or email the department chair, Laura Franklin, D.M.A..

 Fine and Performing Arts Mission